sakshi-gupta1405/Induction_Program/README.md

 I learned an essential lesson today- That college life is not only about studying, it's about developing new skills, exploring our inner talents, discovering new passions and creating unforgettable memories.

-So the day ended with motivation, institutional pride giving the CSE and IT students a powerful start to their academics and professional lives.
+So the day ended with motivation, institutional pride giving the CSE and IT students a powerful start to their academic and professional lives.